prochoy/TouchDesigner-MouseControl/README.md

 If there is a need to click-and-drag, one would use the ```Left Toggle```, change the ```X Position``` and ```Y Position```, then disengage the ```Left Toggle``` to release the mouse button.

 ###Methods:
+These can be used for further scripting needs.

 - MP(x, y)
   - sets the mouse position
   - requires values within the range of 0 to 1